 The judiciary is the least developed of the three branches.
-Reform has begun but some of the old structure and personnel are still in place.
-Trial by jury is being introduced and Putin declared that it would become the norm nationwide by 2003.
-A major overhaul of the Sovietera criminal code is nearing approval in the Duma.
+Some of the Soviet-era structure and personnel are still in place, but a major overhaul of the criminal code was completed in late-2001.
+Trial by jury is being introduced and is to become the norm by 2003.
 Federal judges, who serve lifetime terms, are appointed by the President and must be approved by the Federation Council.
 The Constitutional Court rules on the legality and constitutionality of governmental acts and on disputes between branches of government or federative entities.
 The Supreme Court is the highest appellate body.

 Russia is not as central to U.S. interests as was the Soviet Union.
-With the dissolution of the U.S.S.R. and a weaker, diminished Russia taking uncertain steps toward democratization and market reform and limited cooperation with the West, much of the Soviet military threat, especially to western Europe, has disappeared.
+With the dissolution of the U.S.S.R. and a diminished Russia taking uncertain steps toward democratization, market reform and cooperation with the West, much of the Soviet military threat has disappeared.
 Yet developments in Russia are still important to the United States.
 Russia remains a nuclear superpower.
 It will play a major role in determining the national security environment in Europe, the Middle East, and Asia.
-Russia could be cooperative, passive, or disruptive, depending on internal developments.
-Russia is central to the future of strategic arms control, national missile defense, implementation of the Conventional Forces in Europe (CFE) Treaty, and dealing with nuclear proliferation.
+Russia could be cooperative, passive, or disruptive.
+Russia is central to the future of strategic arms control, missile defense, and dealing with nuclear proliferation and international terrorism.
 Such issues as the U.S. budget deficit, the future of NATO, and the U.S. role in the world will all be affected by developments in Russia.
-Also, although Russia's economy is still distressed, it is potentially an important market and trading partner.
-Russia is the only country in the world that has more natural resources than the United States, including vast oil and gas reserves.
+Also, although Russia's economy is distressed, it is potentially an important market and trading partner.
+Russia is the only country in the world with more natural resources than the United States, including vast oil and gas reserves.
 It has a large, well-educated labor force and a huge scientific establishment.
-Furthermore, many of Russia's needs - food and food processing, oil and gas extraction, computers, communications, and transportation - are in areas in which the United States is highly competitive.
+And many of Russia's needs - food and food processing, oil and gas extraction, computers, communications, and transportation - are in areas in which the United States is highly competitive.